-NOTE: "One-time" means you cannot issue consecutive 3-month certificates for BP greater than 140/90.
-It does not mean once in a lifetime.

 Stage 1 Hypertension

 Stage 1 hypertension is usually asymptomatic, and blood pressure (BP) in this range is considered a low risk for hypertension-related acute incapacitation.
 However, all hypertensive drivers should be strongly encouraged to pursue consultation with a primary care provider to ensure appropriate therapy and healthcare education.